16 children (3-5 years old turning 3 by 9/30), with 3 full-time teachers and several student interns per day, meeting Tuesday and Thursday 9am - 4pm.

 I began my professional career at Families First Health and Support Center in 2005 where I provided care for multi-age groups.
 I taught in a kindergarten classroom at Little Harbour School before coming to CSDC in 2011.
 I have taught in Preschool 1 and 2 before moving to Kindergarten in 2014.
 I graduated from Roger Williams University in 2004 with a Bachelors of Arts in Sociology and Political Science.
 I pursued further education at the University of New Hampshire where I earned a...
 Read MoreEARLY CHILDHOOD TEACHER

 Bethany has been teaching in the Early Childhood field for over 20 years, in a variety of settings.
 She graduated from Boston University with a BS degree in Early Childhood Education, and her professional experience began in the lab school in the School of Education at BU.
-Bethany has been teaching in the Nursery Program at CSDC since August, 2017.
-Her time in a lab school settings has greatly influenced her understanding that observation and collaboration are essential learning and teaching...
+Bethany has been teaching in the Multi-Age Preschool Program (formerly Nursery) at CSDC since August, 2017.
+Her time in lab school settings has greatly influenced her understanding that observation and collaboration are...
 Read MoreEarly Childhood Teacher

 Emily earned her Bachelor’s degree in Family Studies from the University of New Hampshire in 2011, and went on to receive her Master of Education degree in Early Childhood Education, Special Needs Option in 2014.
 Emily currently holds a NH State Teaching Certification to teach children who are infants through age nine.
 She spent much of her academic career at UNH working and training as an intern and teaching assistant at the Child Study and Development Center.
 Emily has spent the last five...
 Read MoreEARLY CHILDHOOD TEACHER

 MAP Program Schedules: Please note that this schedule is fluid and flexible as we observe the needs and interests of the children.